 A correctly fitted pair of shoes will offer support and allow the feet to grow and develop naturally, leaving them free to run, jump and explore without impediment.

 The perfection of tiny hands and feet never fails to amaze me, each one a little miracle of engineering.
-At birth the foot is predominantly cartilage, which gradually develops into bone (ossfies) as it grows.
+At birth the foot is predominantly cartilage, which gradually develops into bone (ossifies) as the foot grows.
 This process is not complete until around the age of 18, highlighting just how vulnerable young feet can be to the persistent pressure of ill-fitting shoes.

 To perform the very important functions of keeping us upright and balanced, and propelling us around, the foot uses an intricate structure of 26 bones and hundreds of muscles, tendons and ligaments.
 The sole of the foot is covered in nerve endings sending vital information to the brain.
 When learning how to operate this complex system it is crucial that a child can feel the ground with their feet and the foot has the freedom to move naturally.

-Young children's feet are almost triangular in shape, with the widest part of their foot being across the toes, and they are covered in a layer of protective fat.
+Toddler's feet are almost triangular in shape, with the widest part of their foot being across the toes, and they are covered in a layer of protective fat.
 Over the coming years the foot will slim down, elongate and the arch becomes visible.
-It is important when selecting children's shoes to choose styles specifically designed for for your child's stage of development.
+It is important when selecting children's shoes to choose styles specifically designed for for your child's foot shape and stage of development.